 Interested in 1:1 Private Sessions?

 If you feel like you may do better in a more intimate 1:1 setting, explore our private session options!
-Our yoga, art and dance instructors can offer you individualized care that caters to your personalized needs.
+Our yoga, art and dance therapists can offer you individualized care that caters to your personalized needs.